-• Tiny Models (#To < 50M).
+• Small models (#To <100M).
 ALBERT12 (Lan et al., 2019) is the most representative PLM that achieves competitive results with only 11M.

-• Small models (50M< #To <100M).
-We con-

-sider PLMs ($T5{12}$) and compressed models (MobileBERT (Sun et al., 2020b), DistilBERT (Sanh et al., 2019) and TinyBERT (Jiao et al., 2019)).
+In addition, we consider PLMs (T512) and three compressed models that have similar parameters, namely MobileBERT (Sun et al., 2020b), Distil-BERT (Sanh et al., 2019) and TinyBERT (Jiao et al., 2019).
+We compare these compressed models to show the benefit of scaling to deeper models over compressing large models to small variants.